Microquake-ai/RFC_Standard_for_microseismic_data_exchange/docs/_sections/02_terminology.md

 - **Seismic Event (mining induced)**
 Usually refers to a mining induced event that results from the interaction of stress (increase or decrease) and the rock mass that can be linked to a series of phenomena including but not limited to:

-     - **Rock/Strain burst**:  The violent ejection of rock Tha is a primary concern in mines.
+     - **Rock/Strain burst**:  The violent ejection of rock that is a primary concern in mines.

-     - **Slip motion (Fault slip)**: Covers the movement along existing geological features, which can be a precursor or result of mining activities.
+     - **Slip motion (Fault slip)**: Movement along existing geological features.

-     - **Fall of ground**
-       A broad term that effectively captures events like rock falls, which can be dangerous in mining settings.
+     - **Fall of ground**: A broad term that effectively captures events like rock falls.

-     - **Tensile or compressive fracturing**
+     - **Tensile or compressive fracturing**: The breakage of of compressive or tensile forces.
-       Important to differentiate as the mechanism and implications of tensile fracturing can be different from those of compressive fracturing.

     - **Shear rupture**
        A primary mechanism of failure in rocks, crucial to understand and monitor.